-- "7.6.2.1.1.
-The service door(s) shall be situated on the side of the vehicle that is nearer to the side of the road corresponding to the direction of traffic for which the vehicle is designed and as declared by the manufacturer in the communication form of Annex 1, Part I, Appendix 1 paragraph 2.8 of this Regulation. in the country in which the vehicle is to be licensed for operation and at At least one of them shall be in the forward half of the vehicle.
-This does shall not preclude: - 7.6.2.1.1.1. the provision of a specially designed door in the rear or side faces of a vehicle for use in place of a service door by wheelchair passengers, or - 7.6.2.1.1.2. the provision of an additional service door in the rear face of a vehicle principally for loading/unloading of goods or luggage, but which could may be used by passengers where circumstances so require, or - 7.6.2.1.1.3. the provision of one or more additional service door(s) on the opposite side of the vehicles vehicle in the case of vehicles designed for use in circumstances which require loading/unloading boarding / alighting of passengers on both sides of the vehicle.
+- 7.6.2.1.
+7.6.2.1.1.
+The service door(s) shall be situated on the side of the vehicle that is nearer to the side of the road corresponding to the direction of traffic in the country in which the vehicle is to be licensed for operation registered and at least one of them shall be in the forward half of the vehicle.
+This does not preclude: - 7.6.2.1.1.
+7.6.2.1.1.1. the provision of a specially designed door in the rear or side faces of a vehicle for use in place of a service door by wheelchair passengers, or - 7.6.2.1.2.
+7.6.2.1.1.2. the provision of an additional service door in the rear face of a vehicle principally for loading/unloading of goods or luggage, but which could be used by passengers where circumstances so require, or - 7.6.2.1.3.
+7.6.2.1.1.3. the provision of one or more additional service door(s) on the opposite side of the vehicles vehicle in the case of vehicles designed for use in circumstances which require loading/unloading boarding / alighting of passengers on both sides of the vehicle.
 Examples of such circumstances include vehicles for airside use at airports, vehicles for use on multimodal transport systems using island platforms, or vehicles which cross borders to countries which do not drive on the same side of the road as the country in which the vehicle is to be licensed for operation.
-Vehicles so equipped shall be provided with control(s) which that allow the driver to inhibit normal operation of the doors which that are not currently in use., or

-Annex 3, paragraph 7.6.2.1.4., delete.

-- "7.6.2.2.
-Vehicles of Classes A and B shall meet the following requirements: - 7.6.2.2.1.
-The service door(s) shall be situated on the side of the vehicle that is nearer to the side of the road corresponding to the direction of the traffic for which the vehicle is designed and as declared by the manufacturer in the communication form of Annex 1, Part I, Appendix 1 paragraph 2.8 of this Regulation.

-7.6.2.2.2.
-The exits shall be placed in such a way that there is at least one exit on each side of the vehicle.

-7.6.2.2.3.
-The forward half and the rearward half of the passenger compartment shall each contain at least one exit. "
+Vehicles so equipped shall be provided with control(s) which allow the driver to inhibit normal operation of the doors which are not currently in use., or - 7.6.2.1.4.
+7.6.2.1.1.4. the provision of a service door in the rear face of a Class A or B vehicle - 7.6.2.2.
+If the passenger's compartment has an area S0 equal or greater than 10 m2, two of the doors referred to in paragraph 7.6.1.1 shall be separated such that the distance between transverse vertical planes through their centres of area is not less than: - 7.6.2.2.
+Vehicles of Classes A and B having a capacity not exceeding 22 passengers may shall meet either the following requirements shown below or those contained in Annex 7, paragraph 1.2. - 7.6.2.2.1.
+The service door(s) shall be situated on the side of the vehicle that is nearer to the side of the road corresponding to the direction of the traffic in the country in which the vehicle is to be registered, or in the rear face of the vehicle. - 7.6.2.2.2.
+The exits shall be placed in such a way that there is at least one exit on each side of the vehicle. - 7.6.2.2.3.
+The forward half and the rearward half of the passenger compartment shall each contain at least one exit. - 7.6.2.2.4.
+At least one exit shall be situated either in the rear face or in the front face of the vehicle [unless an escape hatch is fitted].